 Different people will have different experiences with supervision, not all of them positive and supportive.
 In some organisation’s supervision can take a more managerial form, where employees actions are investigated and penalised.
 In others still, supervision is irregular or not well-established.
 Of course, there are good examples of supervision out there.
 These typically create a space for employees to reflect, grow and feel supported and are centred on the supervisee’s needs.

-The purpose of supervision or one-to-ones are support, reflection, and learning.
-For that to be achieved they need to not be judgemental or punitive.
-It also should be well established on not just happen when there a urgent matter.
-It can hard to prioritise one-to-ones when the workload is high, but it can further worsen the work environment when the employee support is not prioritised.
-Although counterintuitive, taking the time for supervision (individual or in group) can create more time elsewhere, as well-supported staff tend to work more efficiently.
+The purposes of supervision or one-to-ones include support, reflection, and learning.
+For these to be achieved supervision needs to not be judgemental or punitive.
+It also should be well established or not just happen when there a urgent matter.
+It can hard to prioritise one-to-ones when the workload is high, but it can further worsen the work environment when staff support is not prioritised.
+Although counterintuitive, taking the time for supervision (individual or in group) can create more time elsewhere, as well-supported staff tend to work more efficiently and effectively.
 More importantly, well-supported staff means that a healthy environment is established, which young people in the service will perceive and overall contribute to a comfortable and safe atmosphere.

 Reflective questions can guide you in identifying how to potentially improve supervision in your organisation.
 It might be useful to discuss these questions at a team meeting, as there likely will be agreement between team members.